bensternthal/GBBO-Fantasy/README.md

 # GBBO Fantasy League
-How to play Great British Bake Off Fantasy League.
-Draft a team and get points depending on how they peform through the season.
+How to play The Great British Bake Off Fantasy League.
+Draft a team and get points depending on how they perform through the season.

 ## Number Of Players
 Best suited for two-four players.